Marine Mammals of Maine's Rehabilitation Center

 In 2017, one year after receiving federal authorization to temporarily triage seals, Marine Mammals of Maine (MMoME) received additional permitting to provide long-term rehabilitative care for seals, bringing rehab back to Maine!
 When University of New England's marine mammal rehabilitation program closed its doors in 2014, the MMoME team went straight to work to fill this gap in essential coverage, accomplishing this feat in three years.

-Fast forward to 2019 and MMoME has already doubled our capacity to provide long-term rehabilitative care for seals.
-While initial permitting allowed MMoME to care for two seals long-term, MMoME has since obtained the required federal permitting to rehab up to four seals at once, depending on age class and species.
-We are always working to increase capacity, but it is not a quick process.
+Fast forward to 2022 and MMoME has continued to increase our permitting and are currently the largest harbor seal pup rehabilitation facility in the northeast.
+While initial permitting allowed MMoME to care for two seals long-term, MMoME has since obtained the required federal permitting to rehab up to 15 harbor seal pups at once.
+Each year the need continues to be greater than rehabilitation facility and se are always working to increase our capacity to help.

 What's the difference between triage and rehab?